 Sometimes, a Ring Video Doorbell will go offline due to a low voltage issue.
 This can happen if your device is not receiving enough power from your doorbell transformer.

-In the Ring app, you can check your device’s voltage.
-Then, tap Device health.
-Ring Pro devices need a voltage of 3,900 mV.
-The device requires a power source that emits a minimum of 16 VAC.
+In the Ring app, you can check your device’s voltage by selecting Device Health.
+Ring Pro requires a voltage of 3,900 mV from a power source that emits a minimum of 16 VAC.
 If your transformer supplies less voltage, you will need to upgrade your equipment.

 On rare occasions, devices can experience issues even with proper voltage.
-Resistance in your wires (due to length or age of the wires) can keep the Ring Doorbell from getting enough power to work properly.
+Resistance in your wires—due to the wires’ length or age—can keep the Ring Doorbell from getting enough power to work correctly.

-If your transformer is 16 VAC or more and you still are having issues powering your device, you can call Ring’s support line to request a Pro Power Cable.
-This can help deliver additional power to your device by bypassing the existing internal doorbell.
+If your transformer is 16 VAC or more and you still have issues powering your device, you can call Ring’s support line to request a Pro Power Cable.
+This can help deliver additional power to your device because it bypasses your transformer.